ntranoslab/mTEC-eTAC-browser/README.md

 ﻿# mTEC-eTAC-atlases
 **Welcome!**
-This is our [single cell analyzer](http://gardner-lab-computer:8050/) for our data on *Aire*-expressing cells in the thymus, lymph nodes, and more.
+This is our [single cell analyzer](http://gardner-lab:8050/) for our data on *Aire*-expressing cells in the thymus, lymph nodes and more.

 ---
 ## Overview